06 Safeguarding children, young people and vulnerable adults policy

 Practice Guidelines (HMG 2014)

-Safeguarding children, young people and vulnerable adults procedures
+6 Safeguarding children, young people and vulnerable adults procedures

-Responding to safeguarding or child protection concerns
+06.1 Responding to safeguarding or child protection concerns

 Safeguarding roles

-- The manager and deputy are the designated person and back-up designated person, responsible for co-ordinating action taken by the
+- The manager and deputy are the designated safeguarding lead and back-up designated safeguarding lead, responsible for co-ordinating

-- All concerns about the welfare of children in the setting should be reported to the designated person or
+- All concerns about the welfare of children in Woodlands Preschool at home, or elsewhere should be

-- The designated person ensures that all educators are alert to the indicators of abuse and neglect and understand how to identify and
+- The designated safeguarding lead ensures that all educators at Woodlands Preschool are alert to the indicators of abuse and neglect

-respond to these.
+and understand how to identify and respond to these.

-seeking further clarification if there are any doubts that the issue is safeguarding.
+be taken, seeking further clarification if there are any doubts that the issue is safeguarding.

 - If it is not possible to contact the designated officer, action to safeguard the child is taken first and